All orders from Silencer Shop ship free!

 - Finally, you need to take both copies of the Form 4 to your local chief law-enforcement officer (CLEO) and have him sign section 17 on both.
 Note that the CLEO should have jurisdiction where you live – and will typically be either your Sheriff or the Police Chief.

 If you don’t feel like tracking down a CLEO or getting fingerprints, be sure to check out how to register using a trust!

 Aside from the Form 4, you will also be provided with 2 fingerprint cards that have been stamped by the ATF.
 You should NOT substitute these cards!
 It’s generally easiest to just get the fingerprints done while you’re at the police dept for the CLEO signature.

-The last step is to sign a copy of form 5330.20 – basically saying you are a U.S. Citizen.
+The last step is to sign a copy of form 5330.20 – basically saying you’re a U.S. Citizen.

 Once this is done, you can put everything in an envelope and mail it to the ATF with a check for $200.
 For our Texas customers, we provide a pre-addressed, postage-paid envelope that you can use as part of our registration packet – that envelope will come back to us so we can make sure it looks good to avoid issues down the line.